-“It is 2021 & I visited post lockdown in November 2020.
+“It is 2022 & I visited this place post lockdown in November 2020.
 Teenmurti (Also called ‘Trimurti’, 3 individual idols/statues) Digambar Jain Temple (Mandir) Atishay Kshetra is a religious place of Digambar Jain community, Located inside Borivali National Park forest area of Mumbai.

 3 giant statues of Jain gods which are 21 to 31 feet are the main tourist attraction inside.
 There is more to this religious place, Details of which are below along with a guide on How to reach, Less explored route, Timings, Pictures, Address and more..”

 What attracts tourists most is the 3 Mega/Large/Giant/Huge statues of Jain lords.
-To name these 3 idols, Lord Aadinath (parent) & Lord Bahubali and Bharata (2 Sons).
-The height of the Lord Aadinath statue is 31 feet & that of his son Lord Bahubali and Lord Bharata is 28 feet each, But at a glance, one cannot make out the height difference of all of these Trimurti’s.
+To name these 3 idols, Lord Aadinath (parent) & Lord Bahubali, and Bharata (2 Sons).
+The height of the Lord Aadinath statue is 31 feet & that of his son Lord Bahubali and Lord Bharata is 28 feet each, But at a glance, one cannot make out the height difference between all of these Trimurti.

 From the beautiful large entry gate, The 51 feet of Kirti Stambh is the first attraction to be seen.
-A huge ground level area with ample parking space for cars, bikes, and tourists buses is available inside the premise.
-On the right are many small temples and canteen/food area.
+A huge ground-level area with ample parking space for cars, bikes, and tourists buses is available inside the premise.
+On the right are many small temples and a canteen/food area.

 24 Tirthankaras (24 Different Jain Lords) inside the temple is what one can see next, upon crossing the giant idols.
 To name them all are Adinatha, Ajita, Sambhava, Abhinandana, Sumati, Padmaprabha, Suparshva, Chandraprabha, Suvidhi, Shital, Shreyansa, Vasupujya, Vimala, Ananta, Dharma, Shanti, Kunthu, Ara, Malli, Muni Suvrata, Nami, Nemi, Parshva and Mahavira (Also called ‘Mahavir Swami Maharaj’).

-Shri Teenmurti Digambar Jain Mandir Atishay Kshetra is on the edge & border area of the Sanjay Gandhi National Park and a slum village that has chawls and a small farm.
+Shri Teenmurti Digambar Jain Mandir Atishay Kshetra is on the edge & border area of the Sanjay Gandhi National Park and is a slum village that has a chawl and a small farm.
 So when you Google map the route to reach Teenmurti Jain temple, you will be shown/routed via the Borivali National Park area which is the only road route access to this Mandir.

 Another, Less Explored Route